 With her young daughter in mind, Julie refused to give up.
 She connected with the asbestos prevention community, hired the mesothelioma law firm Simmons Hanly Conroy and fought hard for her right to life-saving treatments.

 Companies that made asbestos-containing products have known the dangers of asbestos since the early 1930s, but many decided against warning workers.
-To these companies, Julie and the thousands of others whose lives have been devastated by mesothelioma and other asbestos-related diseases are nothing more than a number.
+To these asbestos companies, Julie and the thousands of others whose lives have been devastated by mesothelioma and other asbestos-related diseases are nothing more than a number.

 In an effort to hold accountable negligent asbestos companies, Julie worked with the asbestos lawyers at Simmons Hanly Conroy to file a lawsuit.
-With the compensation our lawyers secured on her behalf, Julie has been able to travel to New York over 20 times for surgeries, chemotherapy treatments and other procedures.

 “Simmons Hanly Conroy represented me.
-I love them. […] They have been incredibly helpful and supportive to me, far and above beyond any expectations anybody could have of legal representatives.”
+I love them. […] They have been incredibly helpful and supportive to me, far above and beyond any expectations anybody could have of legal representatives.”

--Julie Gundlach, Mesothelioma Survivor
+– Julie Gundlach, Mesothelioma Survivor

 Julie has had five surgeries since her initial diagnosis, each generally lasting 8-12 hours.